Thomas

 district 1 - u.s. rep. Diana DeGette (D)

-Congresswoman Diana DeGette is a fourteen-term member of Congress representing the Denver area.
+Congresswoman Diana DeGette is a fifteen-term member of Congress representing the Denver area.
 A graduate of Colorado College with a law degree from New York University, DeGette serves on the Energy and Commerce Committee, is married, and the mother of two.

 Thomas Take: Safe Bet Democrat